 - Boredom – Even something as simple as boredom can lead to relapse.
 Without meaningful activities to fill your day, you’ll inevitably search for something else to fill your time.
 In the past, drugs and alcohol did that.
 Now, you’ll need to find something else to fill your time.

-The Yale Journal of Biology and Medicine categorizes relapse into three main stages: emotional relapse, mental relapse, and physical relapse.4 Whether you are concerned about yourself and your own potential for relapse or you are looking out for a loved one, here are some of the signs to look for after they return home from drug detox or rehab.
+The Yale Journal of Biology and Medicine categorizes relapse into three main stages: emotional relapse, mental relapse, and physical relapse.4 Whether you are concerned about yourself and your own potential for relapse or you are looking out for a loved one, here are some of the most common signs of relapse.

-Emotional relapse is characterized by unconscious emotions and behaviors.
+- Emotional Relapse – Emotional relapse is characterized by unconscious emotions and behaviors.
 In this stage, you are in a state of denial.
 You isolate yourself emotionally or physically by not going to recovery meetings, or by going to meetings but not sharing.
-You bottle up your emotions and you let your eating, sleeping, and hygiene habits fall to the wayside.
+You bottle up your emotions and you let your eating, sleeping, and hygiene habits fall by the wayside.
 You feel exhausted, restless, irritable, and discontent.
 Although you are not consciously thinking about using drugs or alcohol at this stage, you are setting yourself up for failure by ignoring your own emotional and behavioral cues.

 How to Prevent Relapse